 Consider a hand-held priming tool if you can afford it.
 They are inexpensive and will save you a lot of frustration.
 Also, consider a good dial caliper.
 The dial caliper allows you to measure with precision.
 It is just about a necessity for setting bullet seating depth and for checking case length.
 If you are priming with the press you will need a primer tray.
 The primer tray will orient all the primers in the same direction.
 When you buy a hand held priming tool, make sure it has this feature.

-If you're starting from scratch, consider buying complete reloading kits from RCBS, Hornady, Lyman and others that include everything (except bullets, brass and primers) that you will need to get started.
+The simple way If you're starting from scratch, consider buying complete reloading kits from RCBS, Hornady, Lyman and others that include everything (except bullets, brass and primers) that you will need to get started.